rsksmart/rif-relay/docs/integration_guide.md

         onlyPreferredRelays: true //It will read the preferredRelays on the config.
     })
 ```

-## Using the Relay Server directly

-Another option to use Enveloping in your wallet or dApp is using the Relay Server directly.
-The instructions for running a Relayer are [here](docs/launching_enveloping.md).
-The communication with the Relay Server is through HTTP requests.

-The order for relaying or deploying a transaction through the Relay Server is
-1. Create a relay or deploy request.
-2. Sign the structure using the EIP712 signature.
-3. Create the metadata with the signature.
-4. With the relay or deploy request and the metadata, creating an HTTP request.
-5. Call the HTTP Server `/relay` method using an HTTP POST request.

 ### Example of deploying a Smart Wallet using Enveloping

-As we mentioned in the [documentation]() an advantage of the Enveloping's solution is the chance to have a token's wallet without deploying it.
+As we mentioned in the [documentation](), one advantage of the Enveloping's solution is the chance to have a token's wallet without deploying it.
 Only when a user wants to use her tokens, it needs to request the deployment of the smart wallet using a deploy request.

 ```typescript